karlexceed/PicturesAndPlaces/README.md

 This code is a one-off project written over a couple weeks in preparation for a road trip way out west.
 I apologize for the mess.

+You can read more at my website: http://exceedindustries.net/projects/picturesandplaces

 # Hardware
 - Raspberry Pi Model B